phpactor/phpactor/doc/reference/configuration.rst

-Paths to external folders to index
+Paths to external folders to index.
 They will be indexed only once, if you want to take any changes into account you will have to reindex your project manually.

 **Default**: ``[]``